 This post has become very popular during 2013, even more so since the Dow Jones hit new peaks and closing at new highs in March 2013.
-The information is more important than ever.
+As the stockmarkets around the world continue their upward trend, this information is more important than ever.

 You shouldn’t get carried away with the new found found enthusiasm for the stock market, just as you shouldn’t become disillusioned when it falls.
 A couple of key points to always remember with the stock market:

-- The Market tends to rise by the staircase and fall with the elevator – Good gains can be wiped out very quickly
+- The stock market tends to rise by the staircase and falls with the elevator – Good gains can be wiped out very quickly

 - For you to be 100% sure that now is the right time to buy, you need someone else just as convinced that now is the right time to sell.
 That’s how the market works, you need buyers and sellers

 The rest of the post has not been changed other than minor changes to the numbers that occurred in Jan 2013.

 Question – The world’s stock markets do appear more stable when compared to the last few years, so is this a time to get into the stockmarket?

 Answer – It doesn’t matter if now is the right time, it depends if you have the right investment time frame and the right investment risk profile to invest in the stock market.